Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

   ClassifierDescriptor --> TypeAliasDescriptor
 </code-block>

-The difference is that in Analysis API, named and anonymous classes have distinct subclasses.
+The difference is that in the Analysis API, named and anonymous classes have distinct subclasses.

 <code-block lang="mermaid">
 graph LR